indutny/bud/README.md

     // tcp keepalive value (in seconds)
     "keepalive": 3600,

-    // if true - HAProxy compatible proxyline will be sent:
-    // "PROXY TCP4 ... ... ... ..."
-    "proxyline": false,

     // if true - server listed ciphers will be preferenced "server_preference": true,